Qimmah Russo Shows Off Insane Curves In Tiny Pink Top And Matching Booty Shorts

 The 26-year-old was photographed on the side of a street for the four-slide series.
 Qimmah was centered in every frame as she switched between some sexy poses.

-In the first image, she stood with the right side of her body facing the camera and put her right leg forward while she propped her booty, emphasizing her curves.
+In the first image, she stood with the right side of her body facing the camera and put her right leg forward while she popped her booty, emphasizing her curves.
 She rotated her head to direct her gaze toward the camera while pouting with her mouth slightly parted.
 She flaunted the front of her figure in the second photo as she tugged on her bottoms with one hand.
 She showcased her bodacious backside in the third and fourth snapshots while smiling widely in both.

 Her long, raven-colored locks were parted in the middle and styled straight as they fell around her back.
 She wore her nails short and natural.